-In 2010, Australia ranked 32nd (out of 48 economies) in the OECD's FDI Restrictiveness Index, which consists of indicators on equity restrictions, screening, key personnel, and operational restrictions; screening contributed largely to Australia's overall result, which is below the OECD countries' average.
+54 The Treasury (2010a).
+55 In 2010, Australia ranked 32nd (out of 48 economies) in the OECD's FDI Restrictiveness Index, which consists of indicators on equity restrictions, screening, key personnel, and operational restrictions; screening contributed largely to Australia's overall result, which is below the OECD countries' average.
 The authorities indicated that the OECD index does not accurately capture Australia's investment barriers because the FDI restrictiveness is based on reservations against the OECD's Codes rather than actual FDI restrictions (Kalinova, Palerm, and Thomsen, 2010).

-54 In 2010, the World Bank ranked Australia 9th (out of 183 economies) for overall ease of doing business, the same position as in 2009; nevertheless, its ranking, in terms of protecting investors dropped by 4 positions to 57th.
-The authorities indicated that this drop reflects improvements of protection in other economies rather than a decline of protection in Australia (World Bank, 2010).
+5 In 2010, the World Bank ranked Australia 9th (out of 183 economies) for overall ease of doing business, the same position as in 2009; nevertheless, its ranking, in terms of protecting investors dropped by

+Australia